ChiragSehra/LearnAI-CustomTextAnalyticsWithAML/lab02.4-entity_extraction/0_README.md

 # Entity Extraction

-This hands-on lab demonstrates how you can train a custom entity extraction model using TATK.
+This hands-on lab demonstrates how you can train a custom entity extraction model using the AML Package for Text Analytics.

 In this lab, we will:
 - Load benchmark biomedical datasets for extracting biomedical entities